-SREENIDHI INSTITUTE OF SCIENCE AND TECHNOLOGY

-Syllabus for B.Tech IT II year I Semester Universal Human Values (Common to All Branches)
+SREENIDHI INSTITUTE OF SCIENCE AND TECHNOLOGY Syllabus for B.Tech CSE II year I Semester Universal Human Values

 Human Values Courses: This course also discusses their role in their family.
-It, very briefly, touches issues related to their role in the society and the nature, which needs to be discussed at length in one more semester for which the foundation course named as "H-102 Universal Human Values 2: Understanding Harmony" is designed which may be covered in their III or IV semester.
+It, very briefly, touches issues related to their role in the society and the nature, which needs to be discussed at length in one more semester for which the foundation course named as "H-102 Universal Human Values 2: Understanding Harmony" designed which may be covered in their III or IV semester.
 During the Induction Program, students would get an initial exposure to human values through Universal Human Values - I. This exposure is to be augmented by this compulsory full semester foundation course.